Explore Sun Life Financial Worldwide

 (c) there are any other circumstances that indicate that the report has been made with malicious intent, ulterior motive or for personal gain.

-6.1 Any Personnel who makes a report of Improper Conduct in good faith (“improper conduct”) shall not be subject to unfair dismissal, victimisation, demotion, suspension, intimidation or harassment, discrimination, any action causing injury, loss or damage or any other retaliatory actions, or in other words, a Detrimental Action by the Company.
+6.1.
+Subject to item 8 below, any Personnel who makes a report of Improper Conduct in good faith shall not be subject to unfair dismissal, victimisation, demotion, suspension, intimidation or harassment, discrimination, any action causing injury, loss or damage or any other retaliatory actions, or in other words, a Detrimental Action by the Company.

-6.2 Similarly, any Third Party who makes a report of Improper Conduct shall not be subject to any termination of appointment or any other retaliatory actions by the Company.
+6.2.
+Similarly, any Third Party who makes a report of Improper Conduct shall not be subject to any retaliatory actions by the Company subject to item 8 below.

-6.3 Any report of Improper Conduct made, even if the report is subsequently found to be untrue shall be eligible for protection under the Guidelines.
+6.3.
+Any report of Improper Conduct made, even if the report is subsequently found to be untrue shall be eligible for protection under the Guideline.

-7.2 There may be circumstances where it will be necessary to disclose the identity of the Whistleblower for purposes of investigation.
-If such circumstances arise, BUCO will inform the Whistleblower that his/her identity is likely to be disclosed and to obtain his/her consent prior to the said disclosure.
+7.2.
+There may be circumstances where it will be necessary to disclose the identity of the Whistleblower for purposes of investigation.
+If such circumstances arise, the Company will inform the Whistleblower that his/her identity is likely to be disclosed and to obtain his/her consent prior to the said disclosure.

 1. If the report of Improper Conduct is not made in good faith;